tbensky/labview_usb4000/README.md

 dependent package (labview-ng-driver), which is impossible to find.

 * You have to navigate to the STS driver, and install it manually.
     * In Windows 10, the "Update Driver" button couldn't do it, claiming it isn't a appropriate driver.
     * You navigate to the STS driver .INF file and right click on it, then select the `install` option.
     * Windows may complain the driver isn't digitally signed.
+To get around this, restart the computer while holding down the [Shift] key.
+Select 'Start up options' and #7 will disable this digital signature checks (until the next boot).

 6.